In past centuries, the vital Silk Road used to be the link between the East and the West.

 In the early morning, you will go to the Subashi Ruins, which are located 23km northwest of Kuqa County, Xinjiang Province.
 Covering a relatively large area, divided by the Kuqa River into eastern and western areas, the eastern area is over 530 metres long and over 140 metres wide where the western area is over 680 metres long and 170 metres wide.
 The extent of the ruins reflects the temple’s past brilliance.

 After lunch, you transfer to Korla.
 There is a very low speed limit in southern Xinjiang which means we must stay in Korla for one night.
-Diving time 7-8hrs, 300km.
+Driving time 7-8hrs, 300km.
 (B,L)

 Visit the ruins of the ancient city Gaochang, an oasis city built in the desert.
 It was a busy trading centre and a stopping point for merchant traders travelling on the Silk Road.
 It was destroyed in wars during the 14th century.
 Even though deserted since several hundred years, many buildings and streets are still visible.